adjtomo/pysep/README.md

 The package also contains core classes `RecSec` a **rec**ord **sec**tion plotter for rapid visualization of waveform data, and `Declust`, for earthquake catalog declustering and geographical source-receiver weighting for waveform inversions.

-- Documentation can found on GitHub pages: https://adjtomo.github.io/pysep/
+- Documentation can found ReadTheDocs: https://pysep.readthedocs.io/en/latest
 - Found a bug, requesting a new feature, or wanting to know how to use`PySEP`?
 [Feel free to open a GitHub issue](https://github.com/adjtomo/pysep/issues).
 - As part of the [SCOPED toolkit](https://github.com/SeisSCOPED), `PySEP` has been [containerized](https://github.com/SeisSCOPED/pysep/pkgs/container/pysep)